Our Verdict

 The Tread suffers a bit from a storability standpoint because the tread deck does not fold when not in use.
 What you see is what you get, and there is no way to reduce its size.
 That said, Peloton did a good job designing it so that it is relatively compact given the size of its running surface.

-The Tread is 68 inches long by 33-inches wide with a height of 62-inches at the top of the touchscreen.
-While it is a fairly large piece of equipment, it's actually impressively compact for the length of its running surface.
-Peloton achieved this by putting the motor under the tread, as opposed to in front of it like other models.
+The Tread is 68 inches long by 33 inches wide, with a height of 62 inches at the top of the touchscreen.
+While it's a fairly large piece of equipment, it's impressively compact for its length of running surface.
+Peloton achieved this by placing the motor underneath the tread, as opposed to in front of it, like other models.
 That said, the tread deck does not fold, so you can't make it any smaller when not in use.
-It has transport wheels, so it isn't too difficult to move around on firm surfaces, but at a whopping 290-pounds, it is absolutely not easy to carry anywhere.
+It has transport wheels, so it isn't too difficult to move around on firm surfaces, but at a whopping 290 pounds, it is absolutely not easy to carry anywhere.

 Noise Level